-In the last decade, total outpatient appointments in the UK have nearly doubled, rising from 63.2 million to 118.6 million per year.
+Between 2008 and 2018, total outpatient appointments in the UK nearly doubled, rising from 63.2 million to 118.6 million per year.
+And with the current COVID-19 pandemic, the pressure on outpatient departments is immense.
 To meet this growth in demand while maintaining Referral to Treatment (RTT) performance, NHS Trusts need to fundamentally change their outpatient models.
 And while there are many contributing factors to this transformation, one key focus area has to be improving clinic utilisation.

 It might seem as though improving clinic utilisation will take the same approach as improving theatre utilisation – addressing scheduling, did-not-attends and patient cancellations.
 But in our experience, outpatients poses a unique challenge – it’s hard to see clinic utilisation.

 That’s because patient administration systems typically include closed clinics, sporadic clinics and overflow clinics.
 Meanwhile, capacity is often kept on spreadsheets or paper diaries rather than key IT systems.
 And clinics for some services include walk-in clinics, hot clinics or preoperative assessment clinics which all offer patients flexibility whilst allowing clinicians to use empty appointments to carry out other vital clinical duties.